Rminsh/Sarrafi-ios/README.md

 Sarrafi
 ======

-A simple iOS application that shows latest price of currencies, gold, oil and digital currencies.
+Simple iOS and WatchOS applications that shows latest price of currencies, gold, oil and digital currencies.

 This project implemented in [Persian language](https://en.wikipedia.org/wiki/Persian_language) and use [tgju.org](http://www.tgju.org/) website API to get the latest prices.